EnAccess/OpenPAYGO-python/README.md

 You can use the `generate_token()` function to generate an OpenPAYGOToken Token.
 The function takes the following parameters, and they should match the configuration in the hardware of the device:

 - `secret_key` (required): The secret key of the device.
-Must be passed as an hexadecimal string (with 32 characters).
+Must be passed as an hexadecimal string with 32 characters (e.g. `dac86b1a29ab82edc5fbbc41ec9530f6`).
 - `count` (required): The token count used to make the last token.
 - `value` (optional): The value to be passed in the token (typically the number of days of activation).
 Optional if the `token_type` is Disable PAYG or Counter Sync.
 The value must be between 0 and 995.
 - `token_type` (optional): Used to set the type of token (default is Add Time).
 Token types can be found in the `TokenType` class: ADD_TIME, SET_TIME, DISABLE_PAYG, COUNTER_SYNC.